nordie69/earthquakes-and-volcanoes/README.md

 Additional subsets of these datasets, according to the clustering, are stored within the appropriate subdirectories of the scope-section (see table above).

 #### Time series
-All generated time series are also stored within the scopes-section.
-There are alway 2 multi feature time series files: *eq_ts_yearly.cvs* and *erupt_ts_yearly.csv*.
+All generated time series are also stored within the scope-section.
+There are always 2 multi feature time series files: *eq_ts_yearly.cvs* and *erupt_ts_yearly.csv*.